zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/_index.md

 With the Mendix GenAI capabilities, you can create engaging, intelligent experiences with a variety of AI models and your own data.

 {{% alert color="info" %}}
-These pages cover modules that integrate with third-party generative AI tools.
+These pages cover modules that integrate with generative AI tools.
 For running pre-trained Machine Learning (ML) models using the Mendix Runtime, please see the [Machine Learning Kit](/refguide/machine-learning-kit/).
 {{% /alert %}}

 ### Typical Use Cases